Maths and Physics

 |

-The Maths and Physics Group meets on the 2nd Wednesday of the month in the Lower Classroom at the Holy Trinity Parish Centre from 9.30 am until 10.45 am.
+The Maths and Physics Group meets on the 2nd Wednesday of the month in the Lower Classroom at the Holy Trinity Parish Centre (which is here) from 9.30 am until 10.45 am.
 Most meetings consist of one of our members giving a talk on a subject of their choice, but we are open to suggestions.
 There is also a WhatsApp group for people to ask each other questions, or to point out interesting news articles or books they've read.

 New members are very welcome.
 You don't need to be Einstein be a member!
 You just need to be interested in maths or physics (or engineering, technology, astronomy ... ).
 Contact [email protected] for further information.